History, tourist information, and nearby accommodation

-Sometime in the 19th century the house was subdivided with an internal wall to create two section, with extensions on either side.
+Sometime in the 19th century, the house was subdivided with an internal wall to create two sections, with extensions on either side.
 The extension on the left gives access to the offices of the Monmouthshire Beacon newspaper, while the extension on the right houses the Cornwall House kitchen.

 Many features of the original interiors are intact, including an elegant 19th-century staircase.
 Behind the house is a lovely small garden containing the original walled kitchen garden.

 We had a very enjoyable, though short, tour of the house from the owner, who told us about the complex history of the house and how it was altered over the centuries.
 She showed us several ground floor rooms, the back garden and walled garden, and took us upstairs to the restored bedchamber at the top of the house.

 One of the features our guide pointed out was the beautifully carved decorating the stairwell and first-floor landing.
 Part of the carving had been restored, brought to life after having layer after layer of paint carefully stripped away.
 The contrast between the carving that had been revealed and the sections still buried beneath centuries of paint was startling.

 Another feature our guide pointed out was the original plank floorboards in the top-floor bedchamber.
 The planks were in beautiful condition, but sloped distinctly across the room.

 Cornwall House stands near the western end of Monnow Street, the main shopping street in Monmouth.
 There are several paid parking areas nearby.
 We parked just off St Mary Street and it was a pleasant 5-minute walk to the house.

 Make sure to go up the central path to the main entrance, rather than the path that leads to the newspaper offices on the north-eastern side of the house.
 That's what we did by mistake, and I got the impression from the woman who directed us to the correct entrance that a lot of people make the same error.